• Skip to primary navigation

 • More Air Fryer Recipes

-• Air Fryer Homemade Fries
+• Low Calorie Air Fryer Fries

-French fries are delicious, but they become a nutritional nightmare when deep-fried.
+French fries are delicious, but they become a nutritional nightmare when deep fried.
 Thanks to the fantastic air fryer, you can achieve that same excellence with nothing more than potatoes, olive oil, salt, and pepper!

-fries on a plate with ketchup.
+Fries on a plate with ketchup.

 Why You'll Love This Recipe

-• Made from scratch with only 4-ingredients.
+• Made from scratch with only 4 ingredients.

 • No more soggy baked fries; air fryer french fries are hot and crispy!

-• Low fat & low-calorie alternative to fast-food fries.
+• Low fat & low calorie alternative to fast-food fries.

 Ingredients You’ll Need

 • Russet Potatoes: Russets have a high-starch content and the least moisture, so they make the best fries.
-There are strong opinions about potatoes, but when prepared with simple, clean ingredients they are a good source of vitamins C & B6, manganese, phosphorous, niacin, and pantothenic acid.

 • Olive Oil: Keeps the fries from sticking, adds flavor, and helps create gorgeous golden fries.